Municipio VII: Geography

+The geography of Municipio VII is characterized by a stark contrast between highly dense urbanized corridors and vast historical green spaces.
+The northern and central sections of the district are heavily built-up, developed historically around the major transit thoroughfares of Via Tuscolana and Via Appia Nuova.

+In contrast, the southern and western fringes slope gently upward toward the volcanic hillsides of the Alban Hills (Colli Albani).
+This landscape preserves vital components of the original Roman countryside (Campagna Romana), protected within extensive ecological networks like the Appian Way Regional Park and the Park of the Aqueducts (Parco degli Acquedotti).
+These green networks serve as crucial environmental corridors that support local biodiversity and mitigate the urban heat island effect across the city's southeastern sector.

 History

 The territory of the Municipio was inhabited since prehistoric times, as shown by the excavations of the four necropolises of Osteria del Curato-Via Cinquefrondi, Lucrezia Romana, Romanina and Ponte delle Sette Miglia, with rock-out chamber tombs from the Copper Age, related to the so-called Rinaldone culture.

 In Roman times, the territory of the Municipio was crossed by the Via Latina and the Via Asinaria.

 As in the rest of the Ager Romanus – also thanks to several aqueducts that crossed it – there were numerous villae, that is, farming estates of medium extension whose production was at the service of the city.

 In the Middle Ages the villae were converted into Domuscultae and fortifications and later into farmhouses and towers (such as Tor Fiscale, Torre del Quadraro and Torre di Mezzavia), in close relationship with the settlements towards the Roman Castles.
 The ancient Roman roads were replaced first by Via Tuscolana and then, in 1574, by Via Appia Nuova, opened by Gregory XIII.
 In place of the broken aqueducts, in 1122 Callixtus II dug the artificial canal of Acqua Mariana, while in 1587 Sixtus V built the Felice aqueduct, which crosses Via Tuscolana near Porta Furba.

 Until the beginning of the 20th century the territory boasted many vineyards and villas – most of which were destroyed due to the subsequent building expansion or, in a few surviving cases, whose area was greatly reduced (the present Villa Lais, Villa Fiorelli and Villa Lazzaroni) – as well as production plants and mills exploiting the water power of Acqua Mariana.